maiklahoz/quiz/README.md

-Random
+Quiz
 =================

-A simple web app with nodejs.
+A simple web app with nodejs of questions and answers.
 This is an exercise of module 6 in MiriadaX course called:
   "Desarrollo de servicios en la nube con HTML5, Javascript y node.js"